alexrobincrabbe/Boopball/README.md

 - The Favicon was made by taking a screenshot of the site logo, converting it with an [ICO converter](https://cloudconvert.com/png-to-ico), then removing the background with MS Paint.

-### Colors
+### Colours
 <div align="center">
   <img src="assets/readme_images/colors.png" alt="Color Pallette">
 </div>

 - The primary colour used for the site is RGB(184, 109, 44)(#B86D2C) a dark orange.
-It was chosen for it's warm colourful feel.
+It was chosen for its warm colourful feel
-- Darker purple/pinks - RGB(83,48,72)(#533048)/RGB(127,59,59)(#7F3B3B) were chosen to contrast the text.
+- Darker purple/pinks - RGB(83,48,72)(#533048)/RGB(127,59,59)(#7F3B3B) were chosen to contrast the text
-- RGB(237, 206, 70)(#EDCE46) was chosen for the text, to give a good contrast with the background, and compliment the orange theme.
+- RGB(237, 206, 70)(#EDCE46) was chosen for the text, to give a good contrast with the background and complement the orange theme
-- RGB(40,106,148)(#286A94) was chosen for the in-game buttons, to compliment the game graphic colours.
-The colour was darkened a little to give a better text contrast.
+- RGB(40,106,148)(#286A94) was chosen for the in-game buttons, to complement the game graphic colours.
+The colour was darkened a little to give a better text contrast

 ### Game graphics